Business model and strategy

 Galliford Try operates across the UK as a standalone construction group, carrying out work primarily as Galliford Try and Morrison Construction.

-Full year results highlights
+Half year results highlights

 Our network of regional offices is a key advantage, offering clients the benefit of national strength with local delivery and we are focused on sectors where we have proven strengths, operating predominantly in the public and regulated sectors.